ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 specification, the mechanisms used to establish a Secure Channel are out of scope.

-As a minimum requirement in the scope of RATS Claims, the receiver MUST authenticate the sender as part of the establishment of the Secure Channel.
+In the scope of RATS Claims, the receiver MUST authenticate the sender as part of the establishment of the Secure Channel.
 Furthermore, the channel MUST provide integrity of the communication between the communicating RATS roles.
-If data confidentiality {{-sec-glossary}} is also required, the receiving side MUST be authenticated as well; this can be achieved if the sender and receiver mutually authenticate when establishing the Secure Channel.
+For data confidentiality {{-sec-glossary}}, the receiving side MUST be authenticated as well; this is achieved if the sender and receiver mutually authenticate when establishing the Secure Channel.
+The quality of the receiver's authentication and authorization will influence whether the sender can disclose the UCCS.

 The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.

-A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCCS.
+The assurance provided to a Relying Party depends on the authenticity and integrity properties of the Secure Channel used for conveying the UCCS to it.

 Ultimately, it is up to the receiver's policy to determine whether to accept a UCCS from the sender and to the type of Secure Channel it must negotiate.